-You're 50+ - possibly a pensioner - and you expect to buy a good car insurance policy at the right price.
+Over 50 and want to buy cheap car insurance?
+The 50+ age range do enjoy cheaper quotes than younger drivers.
 However, your age is only one factor amongst many that insurers take into account when calculating your premium.
 Others such as your postcode, occupation, driving history etc can have a considerable effect on it and all insurers consider these in a different way.
 This is why you are likely to get a much better deal by comparing prices from many insurance companies rather than from just a few.
 A good price comparison service should be completely independent and invite quotes from over 100 different insurers, most of whom offer competitive quotations for drivers in their prime, and so save you a lot of money.

 Not if you want the best bargain.
 Insurers love loyal customers who renew year after year, which the majority of older drivers, particularly OAPs, in fact do.
 They usually reward them by increasing their premiums every year, and they can do this because (a) most car insurance renewals are carried out automatically and (b) only a tiny minority of renewal notifications display the previous year's premium.
 These insurance companies are therefore able to get away with gradual increases because they are not noticed by their customers.
 Unlike younger drivers, who generally face much higher premiums, motorists in their fifties are statistically far less likely to use price comparison services, and so many of them miss out on the introductory discounts and special offers that these usually feature.